Gaussian Processes for Time Series with Lead-Lag Effects with applications to biology data: Simulation studies

 \textbf{Parameter estimation and inference.} To validate the identifiability of our model, we simulated a pair of time series from GPlag with three kernels in \Cref{eqn:LRBF,eqn:LExp,eqn:LMat}, with 100 replicates.
 We set the mean to zero for both series and specified parameters as $b = 0.3,~a = 1,~s = 2,~\sigma^2=4$ for each kernel.
 For LMat, we set the smoothness parameter as $\nu = 3/2$.
 The number of measurements within each time series varied across $ \{20, 50, 100, 200\}$ and the time points were generated following $t_i = i + \epsilon$ and $t'_i = t_i + s$, where $i \in \{1,2, \dots, n\}$ and $\epsilon \sim \text{Unif}(-\frac{1}{4}, \frac{1}{4})$ represents noise.

 Our results showed that the MLE of $a$ and $s$ were very close to their truth among all three kernels when $n = 100$.
 This was consistent with the theoretical analysis in \Cref{thm:iden} (\Cref{fig:identifibility} A, B) that GPlag could accurately recover the true lead-lag effects.
 Compared to Lead-Lag, GPlag exhibited similar or smaller variance, specifically when the kernel was Mat\'ern with $\nu=3/2$.
-Additionally, we performed simulations with a varying number of time points and found that the variance of the MLEs of $a$ and $s$ decreased as the sample size increased, which empirically confirmed the consistency of the MLEs (\Cref{fig:identifibility} C).
+Additionally, we performed simulations with a varying number of time points and found that the variance of the MLEs of $a$ and $s$ decreased as the sample size increased, which empirically confirmed the consistency of the MLEs (\Cref{fig:identifibility} C). \changedreviewertwo{Plots for other parameters of secondary interest, including $\sigma^2$, $b$, and $\sigma^2b^{2\nu}$, are provided in \Cref{fig:bsigma2}.
+We also performed simulations with different settings of $b=0.3,5,10$, and found that the consistency of the MLEs for $a$ and $s$ was maintained across these different values of $b$ (See \Cref{fig:variousb} for more details).}

 \textbf{Prediction.} We assessed the accuracy of GPlag's predictions by generating data from two different processes.
 In the first, we used the kernel LExp in \Cref{eqn:LExp} with parameters $b = 1,~a = 0.3,~s = 2$, and $\sigma^2 = 4$.
 In the second, we generated pairwise time series from linear functions with non-Gaussian noise (t-distributed): $y = 2t + 3 + 5\epsilon_1$ and $y = 2(t-20) + 3 + 5\epsilon_2$ where $t =0, 1, 2, \ldots, 100$.
 The noise term, $\epsilon_1, \epsilon_2$, were drawn from a t-distribution with 5 degrees of freedom.
 We then randomly selected $50\%$ of the data as training data for model fitting and used the remaining $50\%$ as testing data for prediction in both settings.
-We applied the best linear unbiased prediction (BLUP, see the supplement for more details) and used the mean squared error (MSE) on the testing set as the metric to evaluate the prediction accuracy.
+We applied the best linear unbiased prediction (BLUP, see \Cref{apdx:simulation} for more details) and used the mean squared error (MSE) on the testing set as the metric to evaluate the prediction accuracy.

 Among all methods, GPlag achieved the highest log-likelihood and smallest MSE~(\Cref{fig:ranking} A-B, \Cref{fig:R2Q2}).
 The advantage of GPlag over SGP and splines was that it modeled two time series together which allowed for sharing of information between time series through $a$.
 When $a \rightarrow \infty$, it was equivalent to SGP.
 While a small estimated $a$ indicated that two time series were similar, and the covariance function then allowed for more information to be shared between them.
 Although Magma adopted a hierarchical GP to specifically model the mean function for irregular data, it did not consider time lag information across time series.